Become a Bencher

 Elected Positions

-Elections for 12 Bencher positions are held every second year.
+Elections for 12 bencher positions are held every second year.
 To be eligible as a candidate for election, a member of the society must be a practising lawyer on the 1st Monday in March of the election year, maintain a principal office in the district in which they seeks to be a candidate and must be nominated in accordance with the rules.

 Appointed Positions